'Bloody Sunday' 60th anniversary marked in Selma with remembrances and concerns about the future

 “This country was not a democracy for Black folks until that happened,” Mauldin said of voting rights.
 “And we’re still constantly fighting to make that a more concrete reality for ourselves.”

-“It is clear that the values that guided John Lewis and those foot soldiers across the Edmund Pettus Bridge are under attack every day.
-We see new efforts to roll back our progress and to make it harder for Americans to vote,” Sewell said.

-The bill has stalled repeatedly in Congress as opponents argue such measures are no longer needed because the country has changed since the 1960s.

-The Bloody Sunday marchers walked in pairs across the Selma bridge.
+The annual celebration will conclude with a ceremony and march across the Edmund Pettus Bridge.
+At the time, the Bloody Sunday marchers walked in pairs across the Selma bridge.
 Mauldin was in the third pair of the line led by Lewis and Hosea Williams.

 “We had steeled our nerves to a point where we were so determined that we were willing to confront.
 It was past being courageous.
 We were determined, and we were indignant,” Mauldin recalled in an interview with The Associated Press.